Pioneers honor veterans with military game

 The U.S. Military All-Stars have multiple trips left on the tour, which ends July 9 at the Air Force Academy in Colorado Springs.
 They will next play the Casper Horseheads on July 3 and 4.

 Anyone who would like to donate to the U.S. Military All-Stars can go to usmilitaryallstars.com.
-The Pioneers will next be in action on Sunday when they host the North Platte Plainsmen in a doubleheader starting at 1 p.m.
+The Pioneers won the first game of the doubleheader against the North Platte Plainsmen on July 3 before the second game got rained out.
+The Pioneers will next play in Canyon County against the Spuds on July 8.